jupyterlab/jupyter-ai/docs/source/users/index.md

 # Users

 This page is intended for people interested in installing and using Jupyter AI.
+If you are interested in contributing a new or modified feature in JupyterLab, please see our {doc}`contributor's guide </contributors/index>`.

 ## Prerequisites